15/07/2021

 Terminology relevance

 Both of the procedures above do not detect the terminology relevance of the extracted words.
 So much of what is extracted may not be technical terms at all, but general words.
-Only the project managers can ever judge the relevance of individual candidates for terms, as terminology is very subjective.
+Only the project managers can ever judge the relevance of individual candidate terms, as terminology is very subjective.
 What is important specialised terminology for one company is irrelevant for the next.
-Evaluating and validating candidates for terms therefore always requires manual rework and human decision-making.
+Evaluating and validating candidate terms therefore always requires manual rework and human decision-making.

 Results with added value